rufatiani/SimpleAndroidApp/README.md

 * [Reference](#reference)

 ## General Info
-Simple project for learn some of new technologies in programming android native.
+Simple project that implement some of new technologies in programming android native, and using https://my-json-server.typicode.com/ for API.

 ## Technologies
-* OfflineFirst
+* OfflineFirst Paradigm
-* MVVM
+* MVVM Architech
 * Kotlin
 * Live Data
 * Room
 * Work Manager
-* Dagger
+* Dagger2
 * Coroutine

 ## Tools